 Although the specific causes of SAD are not known, it is speculated that adjustments to one’s biological clock can trigger symptoms.
 During the autumn and winter months, we receive less sunlight as days shorten and the nights become longer.
 Light affects regulatory chemicals in the brain that control moods and sleep/wake patterns.
 This is why people who have difficulty falling asleep are discouraged from watching TV or using bright phone or computer screens before bed.
 A simple decrease in exposure to natural sunlight can affect circadian rhythms and cause disruptive symptoms, especially when combined with other existing health issues and lifestyle factors.

 Caregiving Can Affect Your Sleep Cycle and Mood

 Family caregivers are under a great deal of stress and often suffer from poor sleep in order to meet their care recipients’ ever-changing needs.
-It can be especially difficult for dementia caregivers to get adequate rest if they are worried that their loved ones may wander.
+It can be especially difficult for dementia caregivers to get adequate rest if they are worried that their loved ones may wander during the night.

 Dementia Causes Sleep and Behavioral Issues

 Alzheimer’s disease and other types of dementia affect various processes in the brain, including circadian rhythms.
 Because of this, many individuals living with dementia experience sleep disorders and disturbances, especially as the condition progresses.
 Parkinson’s disease is often accompanied by similar symptoms as well.
 Studies have shown that approximately 44 percent of Alzheimer’s patients are affected with a sleep disorder, and 90 percent of seniors with Lewy Body disease (dementia with Lewy bodies and Parkinson’s disease with dementia are so similar that they are often grouped together as Lewy Body disease) are affected by sleep and circadian disturbances.